e2eSolutionArchitect/migrate-ado-to-ghe/README.md

 - If migrating ADO to GitHub then ADO_PAT & GH_PAT
 - If migrating GitHub to GitHub then GH_SOURCE_PAT & GH_PAT
 - These two variables can be passed with 'gh gei ' command but the best practice is to set as environment as a secure approach
-- **IMPORTANT** make the source repos READ ONLY to avoid any new change during migration
+- **IMPORTANT** make the ADO source repos READ ONLY to avoid any new change during migration
+  - Select ADO repository > Settings > Security tab > select the valid user in the list and set 'Deny' in all dropdowns.

 ## Steps to create Personal Access Token (PAT)
 - ## Azure DevOps